Steve Daines: Early career

 Daines was one of the youngest delegates at the 1984 Republican National Convention.
 "I was a big fan of Ronald Reagan.
 He was the first president I got to vote for," he has said.
 Daines was also the president of MSU College Republicans.
 In 2007, he and his wife started a website, GiveItBack.com, which urged governor Brian Schweitzer to return the state's $1 billion surplus to taxpayers.
 From 2007 to 2008, he was Montana state chairman for the Mike Huckabee 2008 presidential campaign and a national surrogate for Huckabee.

 Daines spent 13 years with Procter & Gamble.
 After seven years managing operations in the United States, he and his family moved to Hong Kong and China for six years, opening factories to expand Procter & Gamble's Asian business.
 During his 2014 Senate campaign, Democratic opponents alleged that Daines had outsourced U.S. jobs to China.
 He stated that he created hundreds of jobs in Montana when he worked for RightNow Technologies.

 In 1997, Daines left Procter & Gamble to join the family construction business in Bozeman.
 Three years later, he met Greg Gianforte, founder of RightNow Technologies, and was put in charge of running RightNow's customer care division.
 Daines went on to become vice president of North America Sales and vice president of the Asia-Pacific division.
 During his tenure, the cloud-based software company became publicly traded and Bozeman's largest commercial employer.
 Daines remained with the company until March 2012, when he left to campaign for Congress full-time.

 2008 gubernatorial election

 Daines ran for lieutenant governor of Montana in 2008 with Roy Brown, the Republican nominee for governor.
 They challenged incumbent Democratic Governor Brian Schweitzer and his running mate John Bohlinger.
-Brown and Daines lost the election 65%–33%, winning only seven of Montana's 56 counties.
+Brown and Daines lost the election 65% to 33%, winning only 7 of Montana's 56 counties.

 U.S. House of Representatives

 2012 election

 On November 13, 2010, Daines announced he would run for the U.S. Senate seat held by Jon Tester in 2012.

 When U.S. Representative Denny Rehberg announced his intention to challenge Tester, Daines dropped out of the Senate race and announced his candidacy for the House seat Rehberg was vacating.
 He won the three-way Republican primary with 71% of the vote.
-In the general election, Daines defeated Democratic state senator Kim Gillan, 53%–43%.
+In the general election, Daines defeated Democratic state senator Kim Gillan, 53% to 43%.
 He won 48 of the state's 56 counties.